sethcmorrow/xtalk-ide/Documentation/guides/LiveCode Data Grid.md

 The default behavior script contains comments explaining what to do in each handler.
-The **FillInData** message is where you will move data from a record into a LiveCode control.
+The **FillInData** message is where you will move data from a record into a OpenXTalk control.
 To do this you assign keys of *pDataArray* (1) to a control (2).

 Note that the first parameter passed to **FillInData** is an array